Small Business Funding

 Owner organizing tax paperwork

-A lien signals unpaid taxes and gives the government a claim on your assets, which makes lenders cautious because it can sit ahead of their repayment.
-Traditional banks usually decline outright, while alternative and revenue-based lenders may still consider you.
+A lien signals unpaid taxes and gives the government a claim on your assets, which makes funders cautious because it can sit ahead of their repayment.
+Traditional banks usually decline outright, while alternative and revenue-based funders may still consider you.

 What they want to see is that the business is healthy now and that the lien is being managed rather than ignored.